Previous issue

 around his table are like olive-plants.
 Elsewhere we are told that it is

-olive oil which makes a man's face to shine (Psalm 104:15), so this glad feature
+olive oil which makes a man's face to shine (Psalm 104:15), so this glad

-of present personal fulfilment.
+lovely picture of present personal fulfilment.

 ii.
 Fulfilment to Come (vv.5 & 6)

-The other realm refers to public and future life, but it again starts
+The other realm refers to public and future life, but it again starts with

-of God's blessing on the welfare of the Church: "Thou shalt see the good
+God's blessing on the welfare of the Church: "Thou shalt see the good of

-of Jerusalem all the days of thy life".
+Jerusalem all the days of thy life".
 What is more, this blessing reaches

 forward to the future: "Yea, thou shalt see thy children's children".
 So here